Rock Garden, Ryoan-ji: japan-guide.com

 I think Bergson is correct in saying memory needs a connection

-to time, as in: if time is substance, and memory is form.
+to time, as in: if time is substance, and memory is mechanism.

-The ancient Vedic texts say that memory is embedded in time
+The ancient Vedic texts says that memory is the machinery embedded

 in time which leads to Karma, the result.
 The temporal evolution